 To be scheduled for your MC² Actors Studio New Ensemble Member Studio Entry Interview, please contact our administrative department here.

-★ Please also note that due to the ongoing public health circumstances, MC² Actors Studio does not offer audit classes at this time.
+★ Please note that MC² Actors Studio does not offer audit classes.

-★ Please note that all MC² Actors Studio classes, including MC² Actors Studio Masterclass, may be at full capacity.
+★ Please also note that all MC² Actors Studio classes, including MC² Actors Studio Masterclass, may be at full capacity.
 We only allow for 20 actors max per ensemble.
-Should you be invited to study at the studio after your studio entry audition and there is not a spot presently available in one of our ensembles, you will be placed on our waitlist and contacted once a spot becomes available.
+Should you be invited to study at the studio after your New Ensemble Member Studio Entry Enrollment Interview and there is not a spot presently available in one of our ensembles, you will be placed on our waitlist and contacted once a spot becomes available.

 Pay For Classes Here!